ComputerKWasTaken/Windsurf-Model-Comparison/README.md

    - Ratings are adjusted proportionally to the difference between expected and actual outcomes
    - The K-factor (maximum rating change) will be tuned based on vote volume

+## 🎯 Model Recommender

+The Model Recommender is an intelligent tool designed to help users find the perfect model for their specific needs through a guided questionnaire:

+### How It Works

+1. **5-Question Assessment**: Users answer questions about:
+   - **Budget**: Credit budget per prompt (free to premium)
+   - **Task Type**: Primary use case (coding, debugging, refactoring, explaining, agentic workflows)
+   - **Reasoning Complexity**: Required thinking depth (simple & fast, moderate, deep reasoning)
+   - **Context Window**: Project size needs (small files to entire codebases)
+   - **Speed Preference**: Response time importance (critical, important, flexible)

+2. **Intelligent Scoring Algorithm**:
+   - Evaluates all available models against your specific requirements
+   - Considers multiple factors including ELO ratings, cost efficiency, technical specs, and model capabilities
+   - Assigns match scores (0-100%) based on how well each model fits your criteria

+3. **Personalized Results**:
+   - **Top Recommendation**: Highlighted with detailed match score and reasoning
+   - **Alternative Options**: Up to 3 additional recommendations with match percentages
+   - Each recommendation includes explanation of why it fits your needs

+4. **Easy Next Steps**:
+   - Direct links to view detailed specifications
+   - "Compare Top 3" button to see recommended models side-by-side
+   - Option to restart the questionnaire for different scenarios

 ## 📊 Model Comparison & Voting